HEAT: Holistic Edge Attention Transformer for Structured Reconstruction: Related Work

 \subsection{End-to-end neural systems}

 End-to-end neural architectures require less hand-engineering and achieve fast inference.
-For a wireframe parsing task, L-CNN \cite{Zhou2019EndtoEndWP} adapts a likelihood prediction convolutional network (ConvNet) for junction detection, followed by an edge verification network.
-PPGNet \cite{zhang2019ppgnet} and HAWP \cite{Xue2020HAWP} further refine the approach for better performance.
-These techniques verify wireframe/edge candidates independently, while our approach jointly infers an overall structure by learning holistic structural patterns.
-ConvMPN is a graph neural network with convolutional message passing to tackle planar graph reconstruction~\cite{Zhang2020ConvMPN}, while our attention-based architecture yields much better results.
+For the wireframe parsing task~\cite{Huang2018wireframe2D}, L-CNN \cite{Zhou2019EndtoEndWP} adapts a likelihood prediction convolutional network (ConvNet) for junction detection, followed by an edge verification network to classify each line candidate.
+PPGNet \cite{zhang2019ppgnet} and HAWP \cite{Xue2020HAWP} also use the two-stage framework as L-CNN while proposing more advanced model designs.
+Zhou \etal~\cite{Zhou2019wireframe3D} extends the wireframe task to 3D by estimating depths and vanishing points together with the geometry primitives.
+These techniques handle edge candidates independently, while our approach jointly infers an overall structure by learning holistic structural patterns.
+ConvMPN is a special graph neural network designed for planar graph reconstruction~\cite{Zhang2020ConvMPN}, while our attention-based architecture yields much better results.

-The recent success of Transformer-based object detector DETR \cite{Carion2020DETR} has also been extended to wireframe parsing in LETR \cite{Xu2021LETR}.
-DETR/LETR utilizes ``dummy nodes'' as placeholders for storing detection answers.
-In our experiments, a Transformer decoder over dummy nodes facilitate merely non maximum suppression to avoid duplicates.
-Our approach forms a decoder over all the edge candidates, demonstrating more effective holistic structural reasoning.
+The recent success of Transformer-based object detector DETR \cite{Carion2020DETR} has also been extended to wireframe parsing by LETR \cite{Xu2021LETR}.
+DETR/LETR utilizes ``dummy nodes'' as placeholders for storing detection answers and refrain from heuristic-based steps like non-maximum suppression.
+Our approach designs decoders and training strategies over all edge candidates instead of dummy nodes, and demonstrates more effective holistic structural reasoning.